 We shall see more on the usual Easter stories of the Last Supper, the betrayal, the Garden, Jesus standing in judgment, the scourging, His subsequent execution on the cross and of course His marvelous resurrection.

 We start our journey in John chapter eleven where Jesus raised Lazarus from the dead.
 There is much to share about this story that is in the page “Let the man go” and I recommend you look at this page.

 Jesus deliberately delayed going to Lazarus for two days, so by the time He arrived, Lazarus had been interred for 4 days.
 This may be significant for more than one reason.

-This was a prelude to Calvary and everything that happened was in fulfillment of prophecy and all in line with the requirements of The Law and the feasts of the Lord listed in Exodus 23:14, Leviticus 23, Numbers 9, Numbers 15, Deuteronomy 16 and elsewhere.
+There is however another thing to consider when we look in depth at the Jewish Feasts of the Lord as listed in Exodus 23:14, Leviticus 23, Numbers 9, Numbers 15, Deuteronomy 16 and elsewhere.

 The story of Lazarus occurred just before Passover.
 Jesus had to fulfill prophecy, which seems to be the real reason for this “four day delay” before raising Lazarus.
 In the Passover account, the lamb was chosen on the tenth day of the month and kept until the fourteenth day, making a total of 4 days.
 During those 4 days, the lamb was carefully inspected to ensure it had no blemishes.
 This lamb was to be a male in the prime of its life.

 Passover is not a single event.
 It is a week long event (8-days on leap years), during which the Passover Meal is eaten.